dsi-teams-course/mlflow-demo/README.md

-# mlflow-workshop
+# mlflow-demo
-> MLFlow in practice workshop
+> MLFlow in practice demo

-## Workshop Video Recording
-Video recordings of the workshop can be found at the links below:

--Recording link Coming Soon!

 ## Other Resources